Potential Insider Threat Indicators: Hidden Risks

 So, when suddenly you notice an unusual pattern or behavior during this login it can indicate an insider threat.
 These unusual patterns include logging from unknown places and weird times like during weekends.

-Accessing the Systems After Working Hours
+2. Accessing the Systems After Working Hours

-What are the symptoms should be reported as a potential insider threat?
+What are the symptoms that should be reported as a potential insider threat?
 Accessing the systems after working hours is another type of insider threat indicator that should be reported as a potential insider threat.
-These types of malicious insiders attempt to hack the system in order to gain critical data after working hours or off hours.
+These types of malicious insiders attempt to hack the system to gain critical data after working hours or off hours.

-More network usage
+3. More network usage

 An insider threat may be indicated by a sudden increase in data downloads, transmitting significant volumes of data outside the organization, or transferring information using Airdrop or Bluetooth.